-In this insight, we’ll discuss the main benefits of using a CDE thanks to the use of a BIM collaboration platform.
+In this insight, we’ll discuss the main benefits of using a CDE thanks to the use of a Common Data Environment platform.

 A CDE is a is a digital data sharing environment where information from construction projects is stored and accessible to project participants.
 It is an essential part of an engineering or construction project, having as its primary purpose, the collection, sharing and management of data and information exchanges (including documentation, graphical models and non-graphical assets) between the various professionals involved.

 This basically implies that a CDE is a central repository where data relating to a given order or asset (design, execution, facility management, decommissioning, etc.) are collected in an organised and shared manner.

 “Information source agreed for a given order or asset, to collect, manage and forward each information container throughout the management of an order”

 A CDE is generally divided into four domains identifying the progressive stages of information sharing:

 - work in progress – all deliverables that are still being processed are added, pending possible sharing with other teams by the person in charge of the process (usually the team leader);